Movietone Act:

 Paramount Publix Corporation.
 1 reel.

 Based on the 1910 song by Fred Fisher, with lyrics by Thomas J. Gray.
 A cat is answering phones and making dates with numerous women.
-Going through his pictures, he decides to visit is Lulu Belle (drawn as Betty Boop in cat form).
+Going through his pictures, he decides to visit Lulu Belle (drawn as Betty Boop in cat form).
 When the cat begins to leave after visiting her, Lulu Belle throws a sofa at him.

 Talkartoons: Bimbo in